 Regardless of whether the complaint is upheld or not, a review of working practices will be held to determine what action needs to be taken to reduce the risk of this happening in future.

-The complainant makes a written appeal via the Chair of Trustees to a specially appointed Independent Party, detailing the original complaint and reasons why they remain unsatisfied after the CEO’s investigation.
+- The complainant makes a written appeal via the Chair of Trustees to the Independent Complaints Adjudicator, detailing the original complaint and reasons why they remain unsatisfied after the CEO’s investigation.
 The Chair of Trustees writes to the complainant to acknowledge receipt within 10 working days.

-The Independent Party investigates the complaint by speaking with relevant parties and reviewing documents, and will make a decision.
+- The Adjudicator investigates the complaint by speaking with relevant parties and reviewing documents and will make a decision.

-The Independent Party will write to the complainant to advise them of the outcome and any actions arising.
-This letter will also advise that there is no further recourse to appeal the decision of the Independent Party.
+- The Independent Complaints Adjudicator will write to the complainant to advise them of the outcome and any actions arising.
+This letter will also advise that there is no further recourse to appeal the decision.